junxit/us-congress-bills-112/bill.md

     - **(C)** be minted to the specifications for half-dollar coins contained in section 5112(b) of title 31, United States Code.
 - **(b)** *Legal Tender* The coins minted under this Act shall be legal tender, as provided in section 5103 of title 31, United States Code.
 - **(c)** *Numismatic Items* For purposes of sections 5134 and 5136 of title 31, United States Code, all coins minted under this Act shall be considered to be numismatic items.
-- **(d)** *Sense of Congress* It is the sense of Congress that coins minted under this Act should be produced in a fashion similar to the 2009 International Year of Astronomy coins issued by Monnaie de Paris, the French Mint, so that the reverse of the coin is convex to more closely resemble a baseball and the obverse concave, providing a more dramatic display of the obverse design chosen pursuant to section 4(c).
+- **(d)** *Sense of Congress* It is the sense of Congress that, to the extent possible without significantly adding to the purchase price of the coins, the $1 coins and $5 coins minted under this Act should be produced in a fashion similar to the 2009 International Year of Astronomy coins issued by Monnaie de Paris, the French Mint, so that the reverse of the coin is convex to more closely resemble a baseball and the obverse concave, providing a more dramatic display of the obverse design chosen pursuant to section 4(c).

 ## § 4.
 Design of coins

 - **(a)** *Design Requirements*
-  - **(1)** *In general* The design of the coins minted under this Act shall be emblematic of the game of baseball and of its place in American sports and the American way of life.
+  - **(1)** *In general* The design of the coins minted under this Act shall be emblematic of the game of baseball.
   - **(2)** *Designations and inscriptions* On each coin minted under this Act there shall be—
     - **(A)** a designation of the value of the coin;
     - **(B)** an inscription of the year “2015”; and